 What is the connection between gum disease and diabetes?

 Uncontrolled diabetes leads to an increase in blood sugar.
 High blood sugar affects the gums, as sugars in the gum tissue attract the harmful bacteria that create gum disease.
-Additionally, you can notice higher blood sugar if you already have gum disease.
+Also, you can notice higher blood sugar if you already have gum disease.

 Can antibiotics treat gum disease?